d3j/gemini-cli-on-vscode/README.md

 [🇯🇵 日本語版](README-ja.md) | **🇺🇸 English**

-## 🎨 Gemini & Codex CLI Running in Editor Windows
+## 🎤 Three AI CLIs and One Extension - "We be getting down with no delay"

+![Extension Features](images/ExtensionFeatures.png)

 ### Finally: The Same Claude Code Experience with Gemini CLI & Codex CLI (GPT-5)

-![Extension Features](images/ExtensionFeatures.png)

 ## 💡 Why This Extension is Revolutionary